Be a kid again and make great photos at the same time!

 You will be doing things with your camera that you never imagined!

-After we meet, we will give a program and discussion on photographing fireflies and other subjects you may shoot during the photo tour.
+After we meet, I will give a program and discussion on photographing fireflies and other subjects you may shoot during the photo tour.
 We will have dinner as a group and then spend the rest of the evening in the field photographing.
-We will stay out as late as the group, or any individual, desires.
+We will stay out as late as the group or any individual desires.

 Saturday morning is on your own, although we may go out as a group if the shooting conditions are good and we didn’t stay out too late the night before.
 We will meet as a group early Saturday afternoon for another classroom session.
-I give a general night-photography program and then I will demonstrate post-processing techniques using some of the photos that participants shot the night before.
+I will give a general night-photography program and then demonstrate post-processing techniques using some of the photos that participants shot the night before.
 We will have dinner as a group and then spend the rest of the evening in the field photographing fireflies and other night subjects.
-We will stay out as late as the group, or any individual, desires.
+We will stay out as late as the group or any individual desires.

 We will meet again as a group on Sunday morning for a final discussion of shooting and processing techniques.

 Everything we’ll be doing is fairly close to the vehicle and an easy walk.
-However, this is a night-photography event, and as such, we will be staying out late at night and possibly well into the morning.
+However, this is a night-photography event, and as such, we will be staying out late at night.
 You should come willing to adjust your normal sleep patterns for the weekend.
-We do not have any group-related activities planned during the day, so you can use that time to catch up on sleep or as you wish.
 This is more important than you might realize.
 You are paying to learn how to photograph at night, not during the day.
 If you get sleepy and decide to go back to the hotel at 9:30pm, that’s certainly not a problem for me.
 But it sure will be a waste of your money.
 Please, take advantage of this opportunity!

 We will not photograph lightning bugs at Elkmont in the park.
-This location has become extremely popular, so much so that you can no longer drive your car there and are restricted to riding park buses.
+This location has become extremely popular and access is restricted to lottery winners who much ride park buses.
 The locations where we will shoot are little known and we will have them mostly to ourselves.
 Yes, we will photograph “synchronous” fireflies, just like those at Elkmont.
 While our shooting locations are not as well known and therefore do not suffer from some of the associated problems, they are nonetheless susceptible to careless disregard of the environment.
-All participants on this photo tour will be expected to conduct themselves appropriately for the well-being of the lightning bugs and their habitat.
+All participants on this photo tour will be expected to conduct themselves appropriately for the well-being of the fireflies and their habitat.
 Please note that I will not reveal these shooting locations to anyone other than registered participants and I will ask all participants to use discretion with their knowledge.

 I have chosen this weekend for the best chance of photographing the fireflies during peak flashing activity with the least amount of moonlight possible.
 However, many factors contribute to the peak period and there is no guarantee that we will be there during the peak.
 The fireflies are active in most weather conditions, including light rain, but during a heavy rain they will not be flying.
-While it is highly unlikely that we will have two nights of continuous downpours in the Smokies during June, the possibility does exist.
-Please understand that refunds cannot be provided if nature doesn’t cooperate.
+While it is unlikely that we will have two nights of continuous downpours, the possibility does exist.